-- the lease term is 12 months or less; and
+- The lease term is 12 months or less

 For short-term leases, lessees may elect an accounting policy by class of underlying assets under which the right-of-use assets and lease liabilities are not recognized, and payments are generally recognized over the lease term on a straight-line basis.

 For leases to which the election is not applied, the initial measurement of the liability is recorded by the lessee discounting the payments not yet paid over the lease term using the rate implicit in the lease, if that rate is readily determinable.
 If that rate is not readily determinable, the lessee’s incremental borrowing rate should be used.
 Lessees that are not public business entities may elect an accounting policy to use the risk-free rate for a period comparable to the lease term.
 If elected, this policy applies to all leases.

 For the initial measurement of the right-of-use asset, the lessee starts with the amount of the lease liability and adjusts it for any lease payments made to the lessor (net of any lease incentives received by the lessee) on or before the lease’s commencement date and any initial direct costs incurred by the lessee.

 Under the new guidance, how lease costs are recognized in the income statement depends on whether the lease is classified as a financing or operating lease.
 When there are no variable lease payments or impairment issues, the periodic costs recognized by the lessee for a financing lease are generally higher earlier in the term given the unwinding of the discount on the liability using the effective interest rate method and the amortization of the right-of use asset over the shorter of the useful life of the asset or the lease term generally on a straight-line basis.

 Conversely, for an operating lease, the costs are generally recognized over the term on a straight-line basis or a more appropriate systematic and rational basis.